 As the starting date draws closer more whispers are appearing of cuts including Thameslink running just one train an hour for much of the day.
 Driver training is still running behind schedule.

-In addition there’s word that due to driver shortages on Thameslink some Southeastern drivers will switch over to the other franchise.
-Will that mean cancellations on Southeastern if they then lack drivers?
+In addition there’s word that due to driver shortages on Thameslink, some Southeastern drivers will switch over to the other franchise.
+Will that mean cancellations on Southeastern if they lack drivers?

 The service will offer new direct links to stations in London such as Farringdon and St Pancras, yet on the flip side will be slower than all-sopping services it replaces despite skipping Belvedere, Erith and Woolwich Dockyard stations.

 Driver training has been a major issue and known for quite some time.
 It takes years to train each train driver so planning needs to begin years in advance.
 It hasn’t happened to sufficient degree.